LORD BYRON

 G: Heaven be praised!

-G: Of all the twice ten thousand bards that ever penned a canto, whom Pudding or whom Praise rewards for lining a portmanteau - our Byron offers mere encouragement to Mr. Gally Knight in his much-laboured literary efforts - in the form of a popular bawling ballad
+H: Of all the twice ten thousand bards that ever penned a canto, whom Pudding or whom Praise rewards for lining a portmanteau - our Byron offers mere encouragement to that oriental country gentleman, Mr. Gally Knight, in his much-laboured literary efforts - in the form of a popular bawling ballad

 M: Be damned it might!
 With, perchance, a new frontispiece engraving of his Lordship and Gally astride fabulous steeds